Tackle mould and condensation to feel more comfortable

 Help to make the most of the heating when it is on by ensuring that radiators aren’t blocked by furniture and that towel warmers aren’t overloaded with damp towels.

-3. Ensure your home is well-ventilated
+Ensure the home is well-ventilated

 Providing a route for moisture to escape from your home will help to minimise condensation.
 Double-check that washing machines and tumble dryers are plumbed in and vented correctly.
 Install an extractor fan in bathrooms and kitchens if one isn’t already in place, and ensure that it is set to run for a long enough period of time to clear moisture from your room.